The first 3 Jesuits

 In

-to find greater obscurity brought him his first taste of worldly limelight.
+sent to find greater obscurity brought him his first taste of worldly

-He and his Religious Order received public thanks from the Japanese.
+limelight.
+He and his Religious Order received public thanks from

-Without any doubt, their efforts at aiding the stricken were instrumental
+the Japanese.
+Without any doubt, their efforts at aiding the stricken

 During the twenty years Pedro Arrupe spent in Japan after 1945—during